Humana Medicare Advantage Review (2026): Cost, Pros & Cons

 Humana Medicare Advantage Plan Types

-Humana offers four Medicare Advantage plan types to match different healthcare needs and budgets.
+Humana offers four Medicare Advantage plan types: HMO, HMO-POS, PPO and PFFS.
 Each plan type determines how you access care and which providers you can see, though availability varies by state.

 • HMO: HMO plans require you to choose a primary care doctor who coordinates your care and refers you to specialists.
-You’ll need to use in-network providers except for emergency care.
-These plans cost less than other options but have less flexibility when choosing doctors.
+You must use in-network providers except for emergency care.
+These plans carry the lowest premiums but restrict access to in-network providers for non-emergency care.

-• HMO-POS: HMO-POS plans work just like regular HMOs when you use in-network care, but you can see out-of-network providers without a referral.
-You'll pay more for out-of-network care, though coverage is available when you need it.
+• HMO-POS: HMO-POS plans work like regular HMOs for in-network care, but you can see out-of-network providers without a referral.
+Out-of-network care costs more, though coverage is available when you need it.

 • PPO: PPO plans let you see any Medicare-approved provider without referrals.
-You'll pay less when using in-network doctors, but out-of-network care is covered at higher costs.
-This flexibility makes PPOs popular with people who want more control over their healthcare choices.
+In-network care costs less, but out-of-network care is covered at higher costs.
+PPO plans work best for members who want more control over their health care choices.

 • PFFS: PFFS plans allow you to visit any Medicare-approved provider who accepts the plan's payment terms.
-You don't need referrals, and there's no provider network to navigate.
-Not all doctors accept PFFS plans, so you'll need to confirm acceptance before each appointment.
+No referrals are required and there's no provider network to navigate.
+Not all doctors accept PFFS plans, so confirm acceptance before each appointment.

 mglogo icon